orenwf/MozDef/docs/source/overview.rst

 * Storing events/logs
 * Facilitating searches
 * Facilitating alerting
-* Facilitating log management (archiving,restoration)
+* Facilitating log management (archiving, restoration)

 It is non-traditional in that it:

 * Accepts only JSON input
 * Provides you open access to your data
 * Integrates with a variety of log shippers including logstash, beaver, nxlog, syslog-ng and any shipper that can send JSON to either rabbit-mq or an HTTP(s) endpoint.
-* Provides easy integration to Cloud-based data sources such as cloudtrail or guard duty
+* Provides easy integration to cloud-based data sources such as cloudtrail or guard duty
 * Provides easy python plugins to manipulate your data in transit
 * Provides extensive plug-in opportunities to customize your event enrichment stream, your alert workflow, etc
 * Provides realtime access to teams of incident responders to allow each other to see their work simultaneously